svm4/ENGI301/project_01/README.md

 - @reboot sleep 30 && sh /var/lib/cloud9/ENGI301/project_01/run  > /var/lib/cloud9/logs/cronlog 2>&1
   - Exit and Save

- You can run sudo reboot to restart the PocketBeagle and test that the code runs automatically on boot.
+You can run the following command to restart the PocketBeagle and test that the code runs automatically on boot.

+- sudo reboot